-The Barn at Rock Fence is dedicated to educating, enriching, and empowering military veterans and their families through engagement with nature and hands-on learning about conservation.
+Rock Fence is dedicated to educating, enriching, and empowering military veterans and their families through engagement with nature and hands-on learning about conservation.
 Our goal is to help restore the kinships affected during times of absence while serving.

-The name "Rock Fence" originated from a historic dam on-site that was constructed of stones stacked 12 feet tall on a granite shoal across an unnamed stream.
-In 1984 the site became a private hunting preserve and a 20,000 square foot lodge was built with re-purposed railroad cars.
-Soon the town was called Rock Fence after the property.
-The local community of Five Points used the lodge and property for events like high school proms and graduations.
-Locals remember the property still for its uniqueness and diverse wildlife.
+The name "Rock Fence" originated from a historic dam on the property that was constructed of stones stacked 12 feet tall on a granite shoal across an unnamed stream.
+In 1984, the site became a private hunting preserve, and a 20,000-square-foot lodge was built with repurposed railroad cars.
+Soon, the nearby town was called Rock Fence after the property.
+The local community of Five Points, Alabama used the lodge and property for events like high school proms and graduations.
+Locals will tell you that the property has always been known for its uniqueness and diverse wildlife.

 In 2018, the property was owned by a private real estate partnership.
 The property still contained the diverse natural resources and wildlife habitats that the locals remember - including forests, wetlands, shoal, savannah, and a lake.
 Conserving the property would serve policy objectives the Alabama State Wildlife Action Plan, the Mobile River Basin Recovery Plan, and the Tallapoosa River Basin Management Plan.
 The Barn Group land trust was brought in to help arrange a conservation easement for the property.

 When we looked at this sizable property that was home to so many beautiful creatures and filled with breathtaking views, we recognized its potential to be a place of hope and healing for public benefit.
 We imagined the respite and solace that the property could provide to military veterans and their families.
 With the support of the property owner, later that year, The Barn Group’s Rock Fence veteran initiative was born.